-This recipe calls for browning the meatballs before simmering in the sauce which is my personal preference – I like the intensity of flavor I believe it adds..
+This recipe calls for browning the meatballs before simmering in the sauce which is my personal preference – I like the intensity of flavor I believe it adds.
 You can skip this step if you prefer and simmer the meatballs right in the sauce, but be sure to use lean ground beef because the meatballs will give up fat which will then become part of the sauce.
-Browning them first renders the fat into the pan where it can be easily drained off before adding the sauce ingredients.
+Browning them first renders some fat off into the pan where it can be easily drained off before adding the sauce ingredients.
 You may find you need to add some more water to maintain the level of sauce necessary to cook the meatballs through as you go..

 Porcupine MeatballsCourse: EntreeCuisine: Coal Region, Pa.
 DutchDifficulty: Easy

 Budget-friendly ground beef and rice balls simmered in a savory sauce.

 1 – 10.75 ounce can condensed tomato soup, divided

 3/4 pound 80/20 ground beef and 1/4 pound ground pork OR 1 pound ground beef

 1/3 cup uncooked white rice

 1 Tablespoons fresh minced parsley OR 1 teaspoons dried parsley flakes

 1/2 teaspoon salt

 1/2 teaspoon garlic powder